tetracorp/k240/docs/_posts/2014-03-13-security-and-morale.md

 For each resource (air, food, water) that is currently unmet by either production or surplus, a colony gains 2 points of Unrest per day.

+Building a Security Centre immediately reduces Unrest by 100.
+If Unrest is high enough, it may be worth building two or even three Security Centres to zero your Unrest immediately, since the 4,500 credit per building cost is cheaper than the financial loss from a single security event.

 ### Unrest Levels

 | Points   | Status                   |